 C5ISR Center’s diverse technical expertise enables us to develop, engineer and foresee essential Army needs in mission command, intelligence technologies, applications and network designed to connect and protect the Soldier.
-Some of these areas include:
+These areas include:

 KNOWLEDGE MANAGEMENT & AUTOMATION

 Success in multidomain operations depends on developing an integrated set of capabilities that work together and enable decision-making at greater speeds than ever before.
-To ensure we are postured for success, the Center has taken steps to reduce our functional stovepipes and optimize our contribution to multidomain operations and the Army’s vision.
+To ensure the Army is postured for success, the Center optimizes contributions to multidomain operations and the Army’s vision.
 We accomplish this by:

-that enable information dominance and tactical overmatch for our nation's Joint Forces.
+that enable information dominance and tactical overmatch for joint forces.

-across a wide variety of capability areas that support all six of the Army Modernization priorities.
+across a wide variety of capability areas that support all six Army modernization priorities.

-on the battlefield with our work in tactical radios, satellite communications and mission command capabilities.
+on the battlefield with work in tactical radios, satellite communications and mission-command capabilities.